 We are keeping it that easy!

 No counting, no crazy recipes.
-We’re just eating real foods, avoiding those grains, and stopping eating when we don’t feel hungry anymore.
+We’re getting healthy in the New Year, and this time we’re doing it by just eating real foods, avoiding those grains, and stopping eating when we don’t feel hungry anymore.

 So, What Do We Eat?